 Smurfit Building, Beaumont Hospital

-RCSI Medicine students from Intermediate and Senior Cycle spend a lot of time in Smurfit Building, attached to general medical and surgical teams during clinical skills training and participating in research activities.
+RCSI Medicine students from Senior Cycle spend a lot of time in Smurfit Building, attached to general medical and surgical teams during clinical skills training and participating in research activities.

 Upgrade to innovate

-To improve the experience for our students, the College is currently in the process of upgrading facilities in Beaumont and adding a 30,000 sq. ft. three-story extension to Smurfit Building.
+To improve the experience for our students, the University upgraded facilities in Beaumont and added a 30,000 sq. ft. three-story extension to Smurfit Building in 2018.

-RCSI has invested in the region of €11 million in the upgrading work, which will include a new student concourse with a fully-catered café; a series of large flexible multi-functional tutorial rooms with state-of-the-art AV facilities; open-plan faculty offices and meeting spaces; and new laboratory and research facilities, including a write up space for students.
+RCSI invested in the region of €11 million in the upgrading work, which includes a new student concourse with a fully-catered café; a series of large flexible multi-functional tutorial rooms with state-of-the-art AV facilities; open-plan faculty offices and meeting spaces; and new laboratory and research facilities, including a write up space for students.